Section 3: C Build and Test Frameworks

 of using a tool like GNU Make.
 Makefiles can also include targets which

 are not actually files.
-Our example Makefile
+Our example Makefile includes a clean target

 which will delete any generated executables.
 Let's clean up our directory